cal20014/iNaturalistAPISearchProject/README.md

 # iNaturalistAPISearchProject

-iNaturalist
+# iNaturalist

-Connect to the iNaturalist API.
-Information found here: https://api.inaturalist.org/v1/docs/</a > Links to an external site.
+Connect to the **iNaturalist API**.
+Information can be found here: [iNaturalist API Documentation](https://api.inaturalist.org/v1/docs/).

+## Features

-Create a form that allow users to search for places in the API.
+- **Search for Places**: Create a form that allows users to search for places using the API.

-Request the identifications based on their selection of a place.
+- **Fetch Identifications**: Upon selecting a place, request the identifications associated with that location.

-Display the name and image of each identification returned in a nice format.
+- **Display Results**: Show the name and image of each identification returned in a visually appealing format.

+## Stretch Goals

-STRETCH: Many of the identifications will be duplicates.
-De-duplicate your results before displaying them.
+1. **De-duplication**: Many of the identifications might be duplicates.
+Implement logic to de-duplicate the results before they are displayed.

-STRETCH: Add the ability to also filter by observation date.
+2. **Date Filtering**: Add the capability for users to filter identifications by observation date.